 Where to Stay: Loews Hotel (luxury), Kimpton Hotel Monaco (mid-range), The Paramount Hotel (budget), Search Airbnbs Nearby

-People often forget that Seattle is only a 2.5-hour drive away, which makes it easy to stop by for the day to sightsee.
-Since there is plenty to do in the city, we recommend spending a whole weekend!
+Seattle is one of our favorite weekend trips from Portland.
+People often forget that Seattle is only a 2.5-hour drive away, which makes it easy to stop even for the day to sightsee.
+Since there is plenty to do in the city, we recommend spending a whole weekend.

 Pro Tip: If you’re into museums, there are over 40 in the area.
 Here are some of the ones we checked out!